-The iconic Ford Bronco nameplate returns to the Ford stable, refreshed and rejuvenated after a break of more than two decades.
+The iconic Ford Bronco for sale nameplate returns to the Ford stable, refreshed and rejuvenated after a break of more than two decades.
 The Big Oval has left no stone unturned in making the latest iteration more powerful and more capable than its predecessors, making sure that its legendary SUV can outclimb, out-trek, and outpace what its competitors have to offer.
 As a result, the next-generation Bronco comprises two- and four-door body configurations, accompanied by the smaller Bronco Sport.

 The Ford Bronco has been around since 1966

 In order to understand why the Bronco’s comeback is a big deal for SUV (and Ford) fans, let’s take a drive down memory lane to revisit its previous iterations.

 Still fresh from the buzz surrounding its launch of the original Mustang in mid-1964, Ford followed it up with the first Bronco months later for the ’66 model year, sporting two doors and four-wheel-drive.
 It was the company’s answer to the CJ-5 (Jeep’s first civilian model) and the Scout from International Harvester.